 Feel like you have too much on your plate?
 Let your professor know - they may be more understanding than you expect.
 JJC also offers free counseling and tutoring.
-Visit jjc.edu/counseling to make an appointment with a counselor or jjc.edu/tlc to schedule time with a professional or peer tutor.
+Make an appointment with Mental Health Services or visit our Tutoring and Learning Center page to schedule time with a professional or peer tutor.

 Still on the fence about summer classes?